NIB-SI/unitato/scripts/README.md

 8. Add annotations to GFFs
 9. Mark many-to-many mappings

-For table preparation integrating output data from steps above use R or Python
+For table preparation integrating output data from steps above use R or Python, or both using Jupyter Notebook